-- Your goals have been met. - Inpatient hospitalization is no longer required. - There is documented lack of progress toward completion of your goals. - You or your caregivers do not comply with the treatment program. - You or your caregivers request discharge, either with the consent of the physician and team or against medical advice (AMA). - Your payor denies further treatment. - Your medical condition changes.
+- · Your goals have been met. - · Inpatient hospitalization is no longer required. - There is documented lack of progress toward completion of your goals. - You or your caregivers do not comply with the treatment program. - You or your caregivers request discharge, either with the consent of the physician and team or against medical advice (AMA). - Your rehabilitation program is interrupted by a medical emergency or procedure. - Your payor denies further treatment.